The latest information about Sonoma Wire Works

 "We reported recently on the release of Sonoma Wire Works' Low Latency Audio solution for Android devides, which should make real-time music making apps much more feasible on Google devices.
 At Musikmesse Sonoma announced a new audio interface called GuitarJack 2 USB.
 Their previous interface, GuitarJack Model 2 only supported use on iOS but this new interface supports Mac, PC and select mobile devices."

 MESSE13: Sonoma Wire Works GuitarJack2 USB (Video Interview)

-Daniel Codella shows GuitarJack 2 USB, which includes 24 bit AD/DA converters, 1/4" input, stereo 18" input, stereo 1/8" output and more.
-It is compatible with desktop, laptop and select mobile devices.
-The build quality is unlike anything else and it is critically acclaimed as a great sounding interface.
+Daniel Codella shows GuitarJack 2 USB, which includes 24-bit AD/DA converters, 1/4" input, stereo 18" input, stereo 1/8" output, and more.
+It is compatible with desktops, laptops, and select mobile devices.
+The build quality is unlike anything else, and critically acclaimed as a great-sounding interface.
 Made in the U.S.A.